Android-for-Python/Android-for-Python-Users/README.md

 For a release build `android.archs` can be a list of architectures.
 For a debug build `android.archs` **must be** a single architecture.

 For a release build the output file format (apk, aab) is specified in `buildozer.spec` using `android.release_artifact`, the default is aab.
-This option is ignored for a debug build which will always build an apk.
+This option is ignored for a debug build, which will always build an apk.

 ```
 android.release_artifact = aab